Valieiev/Diceus-test-task/README.md

 3. **User**: [Sends driver license photo]
 4. **Bot**: "Driver license photo received.
 Now, please send a photo of your vehicle identification document."
 5. **User**: [Sends vehicle photo]
 6. **Bot**: "Vehicle identification document received.
-"Passport Data: [Extracted Passport Data] Vehicle Data: [Extracted Vehicle Data]  Please confirm if this data is correct. (yes/no)"
+"Driver license: [Extracted Driver License Data] Vehicle Data: [Extracted Vehicle Data]  Please confirm if this data is correct. (yes/no)"
 7. **User**: "Yes"
 8. **Bot**: "The fixed price for the insurance is 100 USD.
 Do you agree?"
 9. **User**: "Yes"
 10. **Bot**: "Here is your dummy insurance policy document: [Generated Policy]"

-By following this workflow, the bot collects both the passport and vehicle identification document photos, processes them, confirms the extracted data with the user, and then provides the insurance quotation and policy document.
+By following this workflow, the bot collects both the driver license and vehicle identification document photos, processes them, confirms the extracted data with the user, and then provides the insurance quotation and policy document.

 ## State Management